Noisy PDE Training Requires Bigger PINNs: Introduction

+Theoretical understanding of their generalisation properties remains limited \citep{kutyniok2020theoretical, guhring2019error, geist2020numerical}.
+Recent progress \citep{Mishra_PINN_generalization_error} has yielded error bounds applicable to general PDEs, though these results rely on quadrature-based formulations differing from the standard PINN setup.
+Despite extensive study \citep{DeRyck_Mishra_2024}, it remains unclear why minimising the standard PINN loss often produces accurate PDE approximations in practice.

-The growing interest in PINNs has also exposed their struggles with even basic PDEs \citep{krishnapriyan2021characterizing, wang2022pinns}.
-To overcome these limitations, researchers have explored alternative gradient descent methods \citep{wang2020understanding} and hybrid approaches such as patching multiple solutions together \citep{hu2022XPINNs}.
-There also have been efforts to ameliorate the challenge of computing derivatives in high dimensional problems, resulting in variants that replace the derivative calculations needed for traditional PINNs by computation of certain stochastic estimators \citep{hu2023exactsolutions,he2023learning,hu2024hutchtrace}.
+The surge of interest in PINNs has also revealed their difficulties with even simple PDEs \citep{krishnapriyan2021characterizing, wang2022pinns}.
+To address these limitations, researchers have explored alternative optimisation methods \citep{wang2020understanding} and hybrid strategies such as stitching together local solutions \citep{hu2022XPINNs}.
+Other approaches aim to alleviate the cost of computing derivatives in high-dimensional settings by replacing them with stochastic estimators \citep{hu2023exactsolutions, he2023learning, hu2024hutchtrace}.

-Another important challenge in understanding PINNs is the quantification of errors and uncertainties, especially when training on noisy observations \citep{karniadakisnoisyuq}.
-There are many varaints of PINNs, such as the Uncertain PINN \citep{ZHANGUPINN} and the Bayesian PINN \citep{YANGBPINN} that have been created for this purpose.
-This issue is particularly relevant in applications such as image super-resolution for medical diagnostics using PINNs \citep{frangi2023superresolution}.
+A further challenge in understanding PINNs lies in quantifying errors and uncertainties, particularly when training on noisy data \citep{karniadakisnoisyuq}.
+Several variants, including the Uncertain PINN \citep{ZHANGUPINN} and Bayesian PINN \citep{YANGBPINN}, have been developed for this purpose.
+These issues are especially relevant in applications such as image super-resolution for medical diagnostics \citep{frangi2023superresolution}.

-This paper presents a first-of-its-kind lower bound on the size of PINNs required to achieve small losses.
-Our theorems reveal a fundamental relationship between model complexity and the amount of data needed for high performance.
-Crucially, we show that if the loss is low, the model size must scale with the data to maintain accuracy.
-This finding challenges the assumption that noisy supervision is a ``free lunch''.
-Whether dealing with noisy initial conditions or solution samples, the model must surpass a critical size for these noisy inputs to enhance predictions.
-This result also has practical consequences for designing efficient and effective models in real-world scenarios, where noise is inevitable.
+This paper establishes a lower bound on the size of PINNs required to achieve small losses.
+Our results uncover a fundamental link between model complexity and the amount of data needed for accurate performance.
+In particular, we show that maintaining low loss under noisy supervision requires the model size to scale with the data.
+This challenges the notion that noise can improve learning “for free”: whether the noise arises from initial conditions or solution samples, the network must exceed a critical size for it to be beneficial.
+These findings have practical implications for designing efficient models in realistic, noise-prone settings.

-\subsection{The setup}
+\subsection{The Setup}

 Consider a PDE of the form

 where $\gL$ is a differential operator that acts on functions on $\tilde{D} \times [0,T]$, for a domain $\tilde{D}\subset\mathbb{R}^d$, and $\gB$ is a boundary (or trace) operator that defines an evaluation of functions on the boundary of the domain.
 The goal of the PINN method is to find an approximate solution $u_\vw$ (paramtrized by weights $\vw$) such that $\gL(u_\vw)\approx f$ and $\gB(u_\vw)\approx u_B$.
 To do this, one typically uses three kinds of ``residual'' functions.
 The first is the PDE residual: